exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/instructions.md

 ## 6. Determine the position of the first card that is even

-Elyse wants to know the position of the first card that is even
+Elyse wants to know the position of the first card that is even.

 ```javascript
 getFirstEvenCardPosition([5, 2, 3, 1]);